 6. An upper-body pull movement, such as a chin-up

-Pull-ups are quite a challenging exercise, so you can either progress towards them by using Matthew Boyds The Adaptive Zone podcast, For a gold star, add in some bodyweight rows.
+Pull-ups are quite a challenging exercise, so you can either progress towards them by using V-up variations to build a strong core, Why lunges should feature in your strength routine bodyweight rows.

 7. An upper-body push movement, such as a press-ups or bench press